 - Can you get copies of what has been published?

-There are some warning signs that an early intervention isn’t all it claims to be.
+There are some warning signs that a therapy, support or intervention isn’t all it claims to be.

-For example, beware of claims that an intervention will cure or fix your child, or make your child ‘normal’.
+For example, beware of claims that a therapy will cure or fix your child, or make your child ‘normal’.

 Beware of jargon too.
 A lot of scientific-sounding language doesn’t necessarily mean that the approach is scientific.

-Some interventions might seem harmless.
-But if they’re not right for your child, they can waste time and energy that you could be spending on interventions that might get better results.
+Some therapies, supports or interventions might seem harmless.
+But if they’re not right for your child, they can waste time and energy that you could be spending on therapies that might get better results.